 Speak to an Experienced Family Law Attorney

 If you are experiencing difficulties with your co-parenting relationship

-and believe you need legal assistance to effectively address them, contact the
+and believe you need legal assistance to effectively address them, contact

-legal experience on our side, you can trust that your case will be effectively
+experience on our side, you can trust that your case will be effectively

 handled when you choose to work with our law firm.